Anastasia-Labs/opshin-audit/catalyst_docs/milestone2/milestone2_langanalysis.md

 ## Introduction to OpShin

-OpShin is a programming language for developing smart contracts on the Cardano blockchain.It's syntax is 100% valid Python code and it aims to lower the barrier to entry for Cardano smart contract development.
+OpShin is a programming language for developing smart contracts on the Cardano blockchain.
+It's syntax is 100% valid Python code and it aims to lower the barrier to entry for Cardano smart contract development.
 This approach allows developers to write smart contracts using familiar Python constructs while still benefiting from Cardano's robust and secure execution environment.

 OpShin ensures that contracts evaluate on-chain exactly as their Python counterpart.
 This allows unit tests and verification of the Python code using standard tooling available for Python development.
 The type system of opshin is much stricter than the type system of Python, so that many optimizations can be implemented and an elevated level of security is provided.

 ## Syntax Analysis

 OpShin presents itself as a restricted version of Python, written specifically for smart contract development on the Cardano blockchain.
 While it encourages developers to write code as they would in standard Python programs, it's important to note that not all Python features are available in OpShin.

 OpShin's approach ensures that if a program successfully compiles, it meets two crucial criteria.
-Firstly, the source code is guaranteed to be a valid Python program.Secondly, OpShin ensures that the output of running the compiled program with Python is identical to its execution on-chain.
+Firstly, the source code is guaranteed to be a valid Python program.
+Secondly, OpShin ensures that the output of running the compiled program with Python is identical to its execution on-chain.

 ## Type System

 One of the limitations of using Python as-is for smart contract development is that it is dynamically typed.
 Opshin addresses this concern by introducing a strict type system on top of Python.
-What Opshin does is have an independent component called the 'aggressive static type inferencer', which can infer all types of the Python AST nodes for a well chosen subset of Python.So in simple terms every variable in OpShin has a type.
+What Opshin does is have an independent component called the 'aggressive static type inferencer', which can infer all types of the Python AST nodes for a well chosen subset of Python.
+So in simple terms every variable in OpShin has a type.
 There are no opaque types in OpShin, everything can be deconstructed.

 Currently, OpShin supports only Lists and Dicts.
 It does not support tuples and generic types, which we see as a limitation, as these can be really valuable when writing smart contracts.
 This limitation of not supporting tuples and generic types might require workarounds to achieve the desired functionality.

 ## Compilation and Execution

 OpShin provides a toolkit to evaluate the script in Python,compile the script to UPLC, and compile the script to `pluto`, an intermediate language for debugging purposes.

 It offers a straightforward API to compile, load, apply parameters and evaluate smart contracts locally.
 The build process creates all required files for integration with off-chain libraries like pycardano and LucidEvolution.
 Key features include the ability to build validators from Python files, apply parameters during or after compilation, store and load compilation artifacts, and access important contract information such as addresses and blueprints.

 # Quantitative Metrics